jsgoller1/algorithms/README.md

 # algorithms

 Programming problems, plus my notes on algorithms, data structures, and programming techniques.
+I store solutions from every iteration of interviews here, of which there have been several:
+1. Oct - Dec 2018; first ever LeetCode grind, solutions from Bradfield's algos class and prep for an internal team switch at ATG.
+1. Jan 2021;  switched teams from Uber ATG to main Uber org (5 weeks).
+1. August and September 2021; preparing for external interviews (~2 months)

 ## Contents
 - [notebooks](notebooks/) - Jupyter notebooks with explanations of various data structures, algorithms, and techniques
 - [leetcode](leetcode/) - All of my LeetCode problems / solutions
 - [patterns](patterns/) - Various software design patterns